Use the SLIDEY THING to investigate the effects of poaching and climate change.

 11. African elephant

-The African elephant is the largest animal walking the earth.
-Its herds wander through 37 countries in Africa.
+The African elephant is the largest animal walking the earth, and its herds wander through 37 countries in Africa.
 Though the population seems large, African elephants are listed as vulnerable due to the massive threat of the illegal ivory trade.

 Despite a global ban on ivory sales since 1990, tens of thousands of elephants are killed each year to meet a growing demand for ivory in east Asia.
 2011 saw the highest volume of illegal ivory seized since global records began.
 Read more here.